top of page

 A premiere international arts magazine

-Issue length: 96 pages
+Issue length: 124 pages in heavyweight glossy stock

 As a 501(c)(3) nonprofit, your purchase of this issue benefits our upcoming exhibition featuring college artists, giving them free submissions, a sales platform, and the credit they need to launch their work.
 Thank you for supporting our work in arts advocacy.